 This is a work in progress that continues to evolve as we hear staff feedback about what’s working well and what needs improvement.

 For many years, IslandWood has been an advocate for public policy solutions that advance environmental education.
-As we’ve committed to ensuring JEDI throughout all our work, we’ve realized we need clarity and guardrails to help us make advocacy decisions around a variety of JEDI issues.
-This quarter we’ll assemble a team of staff and board members to create a decision-making lens for JEDI advocacy and public policy work.
+As we’ve committed to a JEDI lens throughout all our work, we’ve realized we need clarity and guardrails to help us make advocacy decisions around a variety of JEDI issues.
+This quarter we assembled a task force of staff and board members to create a decision-making lens for JEDI advocacy and public policy work.

 IslandWood acknowledges that we live and work on the ancestral land of the Coast Salish people, who have been stewards of this region's land and waters since time immemorial, and who continue to protect these lands and waters for future generations, as promised by the Point Elliott Treaty of 1855, the Treaty of Point No Point of 1855, and the Treaty of Medicine Creek of 1854.